m4rcinkowski/serverless-release-notifier/README.md

 ===

 **The problem:**
 You deploy your app, either manually or through CI/CD pipeline, and need to wait for new hosts/containers to be set up, for the app to rise.
-So you wait, because the client or your team (QA engineer for particular) waits for the confirmation that new version is out.
+So you wait, because the client or your team (QA engineer for example) waits for the confirmation that the new version is out.

 **The solution:**
 Simple HTTP request sent just before your app starts will result in a notification on e.g. Slack channel.